ghostboard/ghost-purge-images/README.md

 - Ghost v2 - v2.15.x 👉 `npm install -g ghost-purge-images@2.0.3`
 - Ghost v0.7.2 - v1.x 👉 `npm install -g ghost-purge-images@1.0.0`

-⚠️ Note: images in drafts (both posts/pages) will be removed too if you are not running **Ghost v2.16 or newer**

-Why?
-Drafts are only available in [Ghost Admin API](https://docs.ghost.org/api/admin/) included in **Ghost 2.16**

 ## 🎁 Update to the last version
 In your blog server, login via ssh and run:

 `npm install -g ghost-purge-images`

-✅ This command will install or update `ghost-purge-images` globally in your server, it doesn't matter in which folder you run it
+💡 This command will install or update `ghost-purge-images` globally in your server, it doesn't matter in which folder you run it

+## 🤓 Observations

+- Due [Content & Admin API](https://ghost.org/docs/api/v3/content/#resources), some images associated to the next resouces could be removed:
+    - **Authors with zero published posts**
+    - **Tags that are not associated with a post**
+    - **Drafts** (both posts/pages) will be removed too if you are not running **Ghost v2.16 or newer**

+        💡 Why?
+Drafts are only available in [Ghost Admin API](https://docs.ghost.org/api/admin/) included in **Ghost 2.16**
+- Backup your content folder first!

 ## 🔑 Keys
 This tool use: